 Safety should be the number one concern for construction companies of any size.
 It is your responsibility to keep employees, onsite contractors, and visitors safe at all times regardless of the project or location of the job site.
 Failing to keep people safe can lead to a wide range of negative consequences.

-You can keep your job sites safe by offering consistent training, developing of a positive safety culture, and being committed to providing a work environment without preventable hazards and conditions that lead to them.
+You can keep your job sites safe by offering frequent training, developing of a positive safety culture, and committing to providing a safe and well-maintained work environment.

-Knowing the true value of safety for all employees inside the office and out on the jobsite can help minimize the risk of workplace accidents.
+Understanding the value of safety for all employees can help minimize the risk of workplace accidents.
 Many accidents are a result of a lack of knowledge or a failure to adhere of safety protocols.
-A successful safety culture rests on two major pillars: a respect for abiding by the rules and having strong understanding of them.
+A successful safety culture rests on two major pillars: having respect for the rules and a strong understanding of them.

-It's easy to train workers and send them on their way, but they are likely to push back when they don't fully understand the importance of a safe workplace.
-Similarly, workers can be encouraged to buy into the idea of a safe job site.
-However, that surface level understanding that may not protect them from harm if they don't know how to funnel that enthusiasm into following rules and best practices.
+It's easy to train workers and send them on their way, but they are likely to push back if they don't understand the importance of a safe workplace.
+Having only a surface level understanding may not protect your employees from harm if they don't know how to follow guidelines.

-There is a wide variety of useful, practical guidance available for the construction industry.
+There is a extensive library of informative training materials that offer guidance for the construction industry.
 Consider reviewing the following to determine if they can improve your safety plan:

 With effective training, an emphasis on promoting a safety-first culture, combined with adhering to safety best practices and regulations, your construction company can enjoy a safe workplace.